-MEET EMMA KEENAN: DIETITIAN & NUTRITIONIST
+MEET EMMA: ACCREDITED PRACTISING DIETITIAN & NUTRITIONIST

-Hello there!
-I’m Emma, and I go by she/her pronouns.
-I’m an Accredited Practising Dietitian and a member of Dietitians Australia, and I’m committed to helping individuals enhance their health while steering clear of nutrition myths and misconceptions.
-In my approach, you won’t find restrictive diets, calorie counting, trendy food trends, or rigid food rules, as these concepts are deeply rooted in diet culture and at odds with scientific evidence.
-Instead, I recognise the importance of food in promoting our health and its role in enriching meaningful moments in our lives.
+In my approach, you won’t find restrictive diets, calorie counting, nutrition trends or rigid food rules, as these concepts are deeply rooted in diet culture and at odds with health and the scientific evidence.
+Instead, I recognise the importance of food in promoting health and its role in enriching meaningful moments in our lives.

-My philosophy promotes natural and intuitive eating, reconnecting you with your body and allowing you to savour all foods without guilt.
-My areas of expertise include gastrointestinal nutrition, gut health, mental health, disordered eating, and eating disorders.
+My areas of interest include gastrointestinal nutrition, gut health, disordered eating, and eating disorders.
 I’ve pursued additional training in these areas and am continuously updated with the latest scientific research.
-My ultimate goal is to empower clients to enjoy a diverse and delectable diet that nurtures their physical health, mental health, and social connections.
+My ultimate goal is to empower clients to enjoy a diverse and delicious diet that nurtures their physical health, mental health, and social connections.

-When I’m not practising as a dietitian, you’ll find me exploring the local markets, experimenting in the kitchen, indulging in art, immersing myself in museums, relishing dining experiences with friends, strolling along the beach, dog sitting, paddleboarding, practising pilates, or yoga, embarking on journeys or adventures in my van.
-I love visiting markets and grocery stores when I travel - it’s an excellent way to immerse myself in different cultures and explore the intriguing and delightful foods people worldwide cherish.
+When I’m not practising as a dietitian, you’ll find me exploring the local markets, experimenting in the kitchen, making art, op shopping, altering clothes, visiting museums and galleries, dining with friends, strolling along the beach, dog sitting, paddleboarding, practising Pilates, or yoga, hiking, embarking on journeys or adventures in my van.
+I love to travel and one of my favourites things to do is to visit markets and grocery stores.
+It’s an excellent way to immerse myself in different cultures and explore the many weird and wonderful foods people eat around the world.

 Living in Melbourne offers the incredible advantage of having diverse food experiences at our doorstep.
 We’re fortunate to reside in this vibrant city, where people from around the globe share their culinary traditions and delights with us.